1635: The Tangled Web

 1635: The Tangled Web is a novel in the alternate history 1632 series, written by Virginia DeMarce.

-Two of the stories were previously published in the online version of The Grantville Gazettes with the Prince and Abbot first published in Volume 8 and Mail Stop first published in Volume 9.
+Two of the stories were previously published in the online version of The Grantville Gazettes, with "Prince and Abbot" first published in Volume 8 and "Mail Stop" first published in Volume 9.
 The rest of the stories are original material.

 Plot summary

-The main setting takes place in Fulda in 1633 and follows in four interlinking stories which ties together near the end of the novel.
+The main setting takes place in Fulda in 1633, and follows four interlinking stories which tie together near the end of the novel.

 "Prince and Abbot"

-The New United States decided to accept the return of Johann Bernhard Schenk von Schweinsberg as the Abbot of Fulda, but the Abbot will have to give up the title of prince.
+The New United States has decided to accept the return of Johann Bernhard Schenk von Schweinsberg as the Abbot of Fulda, but the Abbot will have to give up the title of prince.
 Moreover, he will not be allowed to collect tithes.
 The N.U.S. is now the secular authority in Fulda and will collect the taxes.
-The Abbot surprises Wes Jenkins - the administrator of Fulda - in his attempts to persuade the monks to abide by the new rules of his order.
-The local monks have resisted abiding by these rules.
-Even the importation of Saint Gall monks hasn't won them over to the Tridentine doctrines.
-Dissatisfied Catholic conspirators in Bonn decide to unsettle affairs in Fulda, in which they initially arrange to post scurrilous flyers all over the town and then hire Irish mercenaries led by Walter Leslie to abduct the Abbot and several N.U.S. administrators.
+The Abbot surprises Wes Jenkins, the administrator of Fulda, in his attempts to persuade the monks to abide by the new rules of his order.
+The local monks have resisted these rules.
+Even the importation of Saint Gall monks has not won them over to the Tridentine doctrines.
+Dissatisfied Catholic conspirators in Bonn decide to unsettle affairs in Fulda.
+They initially arrange to post scurrilous flyers all over the town and then hire Irish mercenaries led by Walter Leslie to abduct the Abbot and several N.U.S. administrators.

 "Mail Stop"

-The story focus on Martin Wackernagel.
-As a private courier, Martin delivers correspondence and small packages on a route stretching from Grantville to Gelnhausen along the imperial road.
+The story focuses on Martin Wackernagel.
+As a private courier, he delivers correspondence and small packages on a route stretching from Grantville to Gelnhausen along the imperial road.
 He also makes side trips to Barracktown and other locations near his route.
 Martin visits his mother now and then during his travels, but he is reluctant to face her.
 She keeps asking when he will be married, but things are not as they seems.
 There is a secondary thread involving a pair of fourteen-year-olds operating a downtime mimeograph machine and unwittingly producing propaganda material that could lead to local unrest that is always in the background of the first three stories.

 A third thread involves a young teenaged Jewish boy named David who wanted to leave his village and see the world as a postal carrier instead of being tied to his village in an unwanted profession and an arranged marriage to a vapid young girl.
 All of the different thread diverge and intersects along Wackernagel's postal route.

 "Happy Wanderer"

-“MAIL STOP” and “HAPPY WANDERER” tell the story of Martin Wackernagel, a private courier with a regular route.
-Martin maintains three separate households complete with wife and children unknown to his mother or his other “wives”.
+"Happy Wanderer" is also about Martin Wackernagel, a private courier with a regular route.
+He maintains three separate households complete with wife and children unknown to his mother or his other "wives".
 The woman he hopes to make his fourth wife is niece to Clara Bachmeierin, who married Wes Jenkins in the first story.